 I'm trying to do a paper and am having a hard time explaining the twofold order of knowledge defined by the Catholic Church at the Second Vatican Council.

-It is a little confusing and would like some clarity.
+It is a little confusing and I would appreciate it if you could provide some clarity.

 Thank you.